Steve Eisman: Emrys Partners

 In March 2012, Eisman founded Emrys Partners with $23 million in seed capital.
 The fund performed poorly in 2012, returning 3.6% and underperforming the market.
 It did better in 2013, returning 10.8% but still underperforming the market.
 In July 2014, he announced that he was shutting down the fund, explaining his decision by stating that "making investment decisions by looking solely at the fundamentals of individual companies is no longer a viable investment philosophy."
 The fund controlled an estimated $185 million in assets at the time of its dissolution.
 Emrys Partners stopped operating in mid-2014.

 Neuberger Berman

 In September 2014, Eisman joined Neuberger Berman as a managing director and a portfolio manager for the Eisman Group within Neuberger Berman’s Private Asset Management division.
 The group, run by partners including Steve's parents, Elliott and Lillian Eisman, manages portfolios of stocks for wealthy clients.

 Eisman was put on indefinite leave from Neuberger Berman in September 2024 after a controversial tweet in which he celebrated the destruction of Gaza.

+Podcast

+In 2025 Eisman started a weekly podcast, "The Real Eisman Playbook," available on YouTube and various audio streaming platforms.